-A smoking ceremony was held at the future Forrestfield Station site in February, at the location where the two tunnel boring machines will be launched in the coming months.
+A smoking ceremony was held at the future Forrestfield Station site in February 2017, at the location where the two tunnel boring machines were launched in July 2017.

 Noongar elder, Mr Neville Collard, performed the ceremony in front of 30 representatives from the project team.
 Mr Collard delivered the ceremony in Noongar language and asked for the good spirits to come and walk with PTA and SI-NRW staff, to look after us on the project and walk with us into the future.